 In just one of pregnancy’s incredible facts, by this week your baby has produced most of the billions of brain cells that they will have at birth!
-Muscles are getting stronger, too, and your baby’s movements are more vigorous so if you haven’t felt them dancing around yet, you should soon.
+Muscles are getting stronger, too, and movements more vigorous, so if you haven’t felt your baby dancing around yet, you should soon.
 It all depends on the temperament of your baby.
-Other developments are taking place with hands - their fingers are developing little nails and fingerprints are starting to emerge.
+Other developments are taking place with their hands - fingers are developing little nails and fingerprints are starting to emerge.

 It is quite unbelievable to stroke your belly and know that there is a person growing in there.
 And when you imagine interacting with this little person – how they will smile, what they will look like – it is quite incredible, isn’t it?
-Perhaps you know your child’s sex.
-Or maybe you are waiting until her birth to find out.
+Perhaps you know your child’s sex, or maybe you are waiting until their birth to find out.
 Either way, it’s almost time for the second ultrasound scan.
-This time, your doctor will be able to verify that your child is developing healthily, but also whether it is a girl or a boy.
+This time, your doctor should be able to tell you whether you’re having a girl or a boy.
 Don’t be disappointed if you would like to know but nothing can be seen yet.
-Your child has to be lying “correctly” or even the most practised health care professional’s eye cannot recognise anything.
+Your child has to be lying “correctly” or even the most practised eye cannot determine their gender.